rmagee/qu4rtet/docs/install_ubuntu.rst

     cd qu4rtet
     # for production
     sudo pip3 install -r requirements/production.txt
+    # the local packages are not required but will make your life easier if
+    # you have problems getting the system running
+    sudo pip3 install -r requirements/local.txt
     sudo pip3 install celery-flower
-    # for running the dev server local, uncomment out below and/or execute
-    # on the command line:
-    # sudo pip3 install -r requirements/local.txt

 Configure Database